 Academic research.
 The research scientists are encouraged and fully-supported to publish their works at international conferences, collaborate with academic partners, file for patents, release datasets and help establish the state-of-art in computational advertising.

 A sampling of the research topics we work on in the above roles:

 - Click prediction: How do you accurately predict if the user will click on an ad in less than a millisecond?
 Thankfully, you have billions of data points to help you.

-- Recommender systems: A standard SVD works well.
-But what happens when you have to choose the top products amongst hundreds of thousands for every user, 2 billion times per day, in less than 50ms?
+- Recommender systems: standard SVD works well for recommendation, what happens when you have to choose the top products amongst hundreds of thousands for every user, 2 billion times per day, in less than 50ms?

 - Offline testing/Metrics: You can always compute the classification error on model predicting the probability of a click.
 But is this really related to the online performance of a new model?
 What is the right offline metric that predicts online performance?